-The Continuing Competency Program (CCP) of the College is a quality-assurance program based on the belief that registered occupational therapists in Nova Scotia are professionals whose goals include maintaining and improving their level of skills and knowledge based on accepted standards of professional practice.
-The program aims to support, monitor, and ensure occupational therapists are competent practitioners.
+The NSOTR Continuing Competency Program (CCP) is a quality-assurance program based on the principle that licensed occupational therapists in Nova Scotia are professionals whose goals include maintaining and improving their level of skills and knowledge based on accepted standards of professional practice.
+The CCP aims to support, monitor, and verify that occupational therapists are competent practitioners.

 The program includes three components: